Get information from federal agencies on how they're responding to the coronavirus pandemic.

 U.S. Patent and Trademark Office notices and facility status.

 Federal Communications Commission is working to ensure that Americans stay connected during the COVID-19 pandemic.
-The FCC’s Emergency Broadband Benefit Program provides a temporary discount on monthly broadband bills for qualifying low-income households, and the COVID-19 Telehealth Program provides funding to health care providers to provide telehealth and connected care services to patients at their homes or mobile locations.
+The FCC’s Emergency Broadband Benefit Program provides a temporary discount on monthly broadband bills for qualifying low-income households.
+The Emergency Connectivity Fund will help schools and libraries provide tools and services to communities for remote learning during the pandemic.
+And the COVID-19 Telehealth Program provides funding to health care providers for telehealth and connected care services for patients at their homes or mobile locations.

 General Services Administration has tips for making agency communications accessible to everyone.